idelairre/TumblrFox/README.md

 + Since TumblrFox makes heavy use of local storage, clearing your browser cache can wipeout TumblrFox's database!
 + Tumblr api is inconsistent when it comes to fetching follower and dashboard data (i.e., data where you have to specify offsets: https://groups.google.com/forum/#!topic/tumblr-api/aFiFJ9DB-us).
++ Full text search is slow since it runs client-side.
+With 30,000+ records Fuse.js starts to get crashy.

 ## The future